DinhThuanTDTU/speech-emotion-regconition-n-Vietnamese/README.md

-# speech-emotion-regconition-n-Vietnamese
-This project focuses on implementing a Speech Emotion Recognition (SER) system using the WavLM model, a powerful pre-trained speech processing framework.
-The system is designed to classify audio inputs into four distinct emotional categories: neutral, happy, sad, and angry.
+# Speech Emotion Recognition - Vietnamese
+Description:
+This project focuses on building a system for speech emotion recognition specifically tailored for the Vietnamese language.
+Using advanced machine learning techniques and natural language processing, the system is designed to analyze audio inputs and identify the emotional state of the speaker.
+The project aims to contribute to the growing field of human-computer interaction and enhance applications in customer service, mental health monitoring, and assistive technologies.